 In 2016, Hurricane Matthew pummeled regions of Haiti, destroying tens of thousands of houses.
 Many of the Haitian families who fled to Brazil and Chile at that time are now crossing the Darién Gap.
 Photo: Santiago Mosquera

 Between 2010 and 2017, an estimated 85,000 Haitians arrived in Brazil.
 The country welcomed them

 , promising construction jobs in advance of the 2014 World Cup and 2016 Summer Olympics.

 In the past few years, however, Haitian migrants in both Chile and Brazil have faced tightening restrictions

 , increased discrimination and economic desperation.
 The COVID-19 pandemic has compounded every aspect of life, leaving countries everywhere reluctant to welcome newcomers.

-These circumstances have left many thousands of Haitian families ready to risk everything for a chance at life in the United States – even the gap.
+These circumstances have left many thousands of Venezuelan and Haitian families ready to risk everything for a chance at life in the United States – even the Darién Gap.

 “Sometimes I think that, if I were not this poor, I wouldn’t have got into this situation,” said Rosi Bantour, a Haitian migrant.
 She was speaking in an award-winning documentary for PBS, about the gap

 Rosi had been walking for eight days and still wasn’t safely through.

 Globally, the word is out about the Darién Gap.
 In 2019 alone, Panamanian authorities counted nearly 24,000 migrants from outside South America